Snowflake-Labs/sfquickstarts/site/sfguides/src/a_dataiku_and_snowflake_guide_to_data_science/a_dataiku_and_snowflake_guide_to_data_science.md

 Duration: 5

 > aside positive
 > For the remainder of this lab we will be using Dataiku's Visual ML interface to design, train & test our model.
 This is the best option for most circumstances, however if you are specifically interested in trying out Snowflakes SnowparkML library then you could, of course, write that code from Dataiku as we just saw with the Python recipe but, even better, Dataiku provides a UI via a plugin so non-coders can use it.
-If you wish to develop your model using that plugin then jump to the final chapter of this guide
+If you wish to develop your model using that plugin then jump to the optional chapter on the SnowparkML plugin near the end of this guide
 >

 One advantage of an end-to-end platform like Dataiku is that data preparation can be done in the same tool as machine learning.
 For example, before building a model, you may wish to create a holdout set.
 Let’s do this with a visual recipe.